fathom-playground/playground/README.md

 ----------

 # How does it work
-The core process of the Playground is funding adventures.
+The Playground funds adventures.
 Each learner on an adventure defines it's subject and structure, what they're learning and how.
 Funds are distributed to learners over a 6 week period to enable experimentation, creation, and novelty.

 Each adventure is defined by a document in [/adventures](/adventures).

-## 1. Propose an Adventure
+## Step 1.
+Propose an Adventure
 Anyone can propose an adventure by opening a PR adding an adventure document.